 - 1. Follow up with the beneficiary after an ER visit. - 2.
 Provide post-discharge transitional care management (TCM) services as necessary (although the practitioner cannot bill for TCM and CCM during the same month). - 3.
 Coordinate referrals to other clinicians. - 4.
-Timely create and exchange continuity of care documents with other practitioners and providers (see prior discussion of summary care record and electronic care plan).
+Create and exchange timely continuity of care documents with other practitioners and providers (see prior discussion of summary care record and electronic care plan).